Rm Command in Linux

 rm -f filename

-If you want to get information about what is being removed, use the -v
+If you want to see the files that are being removed, use the -v

 (verbose) option: